daanwissing/tdd-workshop-js/README.md

 $ npm install
 $ npm test
 ```

+If you get a certificate error, try a different WiFi network.

 ## Tennis game requirement:

 > Implement a function that, given a tennis game, prints out the current score of the game.